imagineLife/big-site/content/mongo/performance/distributedSystems/reading-from-secondaries.md

 Reading from secondary nodes MAY lead to stale data reads.
 When reading from and writing to primary node, we get `strong consistency`.
 When reading from a secondary node, we get `eventual consistency`.
 Data gets async replicated to secondaries.

+## When to read from secondaries

+- analytics queries

+  - a report
+  - may be resource intensive
+  - may be long running
+  - different than consistent operational workloads

+- local reads